karthik0010/Assuredoc/API Testing.md

  1. Click on the kebab button on the folder
  2. Select "new request" from options
  3. Enter request name
- 4. Click on the request will be displayed on the right.
+ 4. Click on the request, request editor will be displayed on the right.

  ![api9](/images/api9.png)